-But, what I’ve also noticed is that the design of the tiles is different from tiles used in decoration of mosques constructed much later in Istanbul.
+But, what I’ve also noticed is that the design of the tiles is different from tiles used for decoration of mosques constructed much later in Istanbul.

 In fact, although the mosques that you can see in Istanbul are undoubtedly beautiful, after you’ve seen several of them, you become lost.
-Certainly, they are all very different from each other, but to you they all may look the same.
+Certainly, they are all very different from each other, but they all may look the same to you.
 That’s because the tiles and other decorative forms are very similar.

 But, as you can see in these photos, this mosque is very different.

 The mosque is not in the city centre.
-At the same time, it’s not too far away and it took approximately 20 minutes for me to walk there.
+At the same time, it’s not too far away and it took me approximately 20 minutes to get there.

 The Green Tomb, or Yeşil Türbe, is part of the Sultan Mehmed I Çelebi complex and it’s immediately next to the Green Mosque.

 Undoubtedly, this mausoleum is one of Bursa’s most memorable landmarks.
-In fact, it is unique and like no other mausoleum that you can see in Bursa or in other cities with Ottoman imperial tombs.
+In fact, it’s unique and like no other mausoleum that you can see in Bursa or in other cities with Ottoman imperial tombs.

-But, beautiful tiles that adorn its outer walls are not all original.
-After many centuries and numerous earthquakes, they had to restore the building and to replace damaged tiles.
-Nevertheless, the tomb is essentially the same as it was when they first made it.
+But, the beautiful tiles that adorn its external walls are not all original.
+After many centuries and numerous earthquakes, they had to restore the building and they replaced damaged tiles.
+Still, the tomb is essentially the same as it was when they first made it.

-The interior is stunning.
-In a photo below, you can see the sultan’s coffin.
+The interior decoration is impressive.
+In the photo below, you can see the sultan’s coffin.

-Additionally, it is very different from Osman’s and Orhan’s mausoleums.
-In fact, these early mausoleums seem to be rather unique in the way they are decorated, unlike the later dated mausoleums in Istanbul which all look very similar.
+Additionally, it’s very different from Osman’s and Orhan’s mausoleums.
+In fact, these early mausoleums seem to be rather unique in the way they were decorated, unlike the later dated mausoleums in Istanbul, which all look very similar.